jerryli99/summer2022_cpp/practices/practice2/README.md

-# To run code, do the following:
+To run code, do the following: (I assume you have Docker installed)
 ```bash
 ./script.bash
 ```